SimulationEverywhere-Models/ARSLab_TPS/README.md

 # ARSLab_TPS
-Temporary repository for an implementation of the Tethered Particle System in the DEVS simulator, Cadmium
+Repository for an implementation of the Tethered Particle System in the DEVS simulator, Cadmium.

+Refer to the docs directory for setup and usage information.

 === Messages ===